 In addition to the relevant DUT Rules a transferring student will only be accepted if there are places available and the student has met the applicable entrance requirements of the university.
+(Approved by Senate Rules Comm wef 2014/10)

 No new students will be registered onto the programme commencing January 2016.